 408.12.4 Drill frequency.
-Emergency evacuation drills may be conducted in accordance with the applicable rules of the licensing agency, as noted in this section, but not less than two times per year on each shift.
+Emergency evacuation drills may be conducted in accordance with the applicable rules of the licensing agency, as noted in this section, but not less than six times per year, two times per year on each shift.

-Exception: Residents capable of evacuating in three minutes or less from Group I-1, R-3, R-4 or SR-3 facilities shall be subject to the rules of the applicable licensing agency.
+Exception: Residents capable of evacuating in three minutes or less for Group I-1 Condition 1, R-3 and R-4 Condition 1 occupancies shall be subject to the rules of the applicable licensing agency.